Waiver from NZX Main Board Listing Rule 9.2.1

 NZX Regulation Decision

-1. Subject to the condition set out in paragraph 2 below, and on the basis that the information provided by Infratil Limited (IFT) is complete and accurate in all material respects, NZX Regulation (NZXR) grants IFT a waiver from NZX Main Board Listing Rule (Rule) 9.2.1 to the extent required to allow IFT to enter into the Transactions without obtaining shareholder approval in relation to the Related Party relationship with CSC.
+1. On the condition in paragraph 2 below, and on the basis that the information provided by IFT is complete and accurate in all material respects, NZXR grants IFT a waiver from NZX Main Board Listing Rule (Rule) 9.2.1 to the extent that this Rule would otherwise require IFT to seek shareholder approval to enter into the Divestment due to the MCO Mandate.

-2. The waiver in paragraph 1 above is provided on the condition that all Non-interested Directors of IFT certify to NZXR that:
+2. The waiver in paragraph 1, above, is provided on the condition that the Independent Directors of IFT certify, once the Divestment has been entered into, to NZXR that:

-(a) the Transactions have been entered into and negotiated on an arm's length commercial basis;
+a.
+The MCO Mandate and the Divestment have been entered into, and negotiated on, an arm's length commercial basis;

-(b) in their opinion, entry into the Transactions is fair and reasonable to, and in the best interests of, IFT and its shareholders who are not related to, or Associated Persons of, MCo (or any of the MCo-related entities) or CSC; and
+c.
+Undertaking the Divestment and entry into the MCO Mandate, is in the best interests of IFT and its shareholders who are not related to, or Associated Persons of, MCO.

-3. The information on which this decision is based is set out in Appendix One to this decision.
-This waiver will not apply if that information is not or ceases to be full and accurate in all material respects.
+3. The material information on which this decision is based is set out in Appendix One to this decision.
+This waiver will not apply if that information is not, or ceases to be, full and accurate in all material respects.

-4. The Rules to which this decision relates are set out in Appendix Two to this decision.
+4. The Rules to which this decision relates are set out in Appendix Two.

 5. In coming to the decision to provide the waiver set out in paragraph 1 above, NZXR has considered that: